backlof/tRSS/README.md

 |`1080p;DD5.1`	|` `		|`TV Show S01E07 1080p WEBRip DD5.1 `	|Yes		|
 |`WEB;`			|`1080p`	|`TV Show S01E07 1080p WEBRip DD5.1 `	|No		|
 |`HDTV;1080p`	|`720p`	|`TV Show S01E07 1080p WEBRip DD5.1 `	|No		|

+## How to update

+Before you update to a new version, you should take a backup of your filters and feeds

+- Click `File` / `Backup`
+- Close application
+- Extract the .zip containing update
+- Copy files into your excisting application (overwrite)
+- Run application

+If the application crashes

+- Delete `Data` folder
+- Run application
+- Click `File` / `Restore`

+This will restore your feed and filters